I am sometimes asked if I work full-time, and it makes me laugh.

 10am – 3pm: Writing or a day off

-You’ll notice that I work long hours on a Monday and Tuesday, and shorter hours on Wednesday, Thursday, and Friday.
+I work longer hours on Monday and Tuesday, and shorter hours on Wednesday, Thursday, and Friday.

 Time Management: How My Week Works For Me

-The impact of having such a clear schedule is that I spend only the minimum amount of time on each thing.
+The impact of having such a clear schedule is that I know what I am focusing on and I’m less likely to be distracted.

 Wednesday and Thursday mornings I have time for yoga or exercise, and then I dress more casually as I have no ‘face to face’ time.

-I only go to the post office once or twice per week, usually on a Tuesday and Wednesday, after I have prepared remedies to post (to Skype clients only).
+I only go to the post office once or twice per week, usually on a Tuesday and Wednesday, after I have prepared remedies to post.

-I see this day as generally for being creative and using my mind, where I am free to get all my client work completed for the week.
+I see Thursday as generally for being creative and using my mind.

 (My homeopathy newsletters are normally scheduled for Sunday evening.
-I have experimented with different days and times in the week and this is when I get the most engagement, so Sunday evening it is.)
+I have experimented with different days and times in the week and this is when I get the most engagement.)

 If I have time I will also write for my own website homeopathywithtracy.co.uk or for yourradiantbusiness.com.
 Sometimes I am writing for the ARH journal, or more recently, the SoH journal.
 Other times I write up interesting cases for CleverH.themag.